tsackton/taelgar/Gazetteer/Greater Sembara/Addermarch/Addermarch.md

 - To the west and northwest, the Maseau Escarpment is a region of rough hills and some mountains that borders the flat plains of the Maseau Gap.
 This is a hard land with few people.
 This area was extensively fortified at multiple times in the past, but the castles in the hills have not all been maintained and many are now in ruins. %% very mountainous, steep cliffs, maybe Provence-like? white mountains %%
 - The center of the realm is the Aure river valley, a land of rolling hills, forests, and many rivers that cut through the hills.
 This region is the most densely settled, and includes Adderfell, the only real city in Addermarch.
 This is also the major agricultural land in Addermarch, and the center of brandy production.
 The Aure is navigable from Adderfell to the Enst, and many riverboats ply their trade along it. %% Shenandoah/Blue Hills, Susquehana river valley%%
 - To the south and east of the Aure valley are several lines of wooded hills and mountains, rising gradually to the height of land on the eaves of the Darkwood.
 This region is well-guarded, and lightly populated, mostly with smallholds of foresters and furriers. %% also mid-Atlantic Appalachians but very wooded%%
 - To the east and northeast, along the borders of Tyrwingha, the poor soil of the hilly, rocky land keeps forests to sheltered valleys.
-This is largely rangeland: sheep and cattle graze in the high pastures in summer, and only in a few sheltered valleys do crops survive. %% more open meadows, less forests, perhaps also a bit Provence-ish? %%
+This is largely rangeland: sheep and cattle graze in the high pastures in summer, and only in a few sheltered valleys do crops survive. %% more open meadows, less forests, perhaps also a bit Provence-ish?
+Note the northern/eastern slopes are more wooded than the southern/western slopes%%
 ### Borders

 To the west and nothwest Addermarch is bordered by the Maseau Escarpment, a series of sharp cliffs and dangerous terrain that separates the realm from the flat plains of the Duchy of Maseau to the west, and the Sembaran borderlands to the north.